 •The concern is that NACONEK has not got the resources or power to make an impact on education in ASAL areas

 •the limited reach of adult literacy

-The National Drought Emergency Fund) Regulations, 2018||The National Drought Emergency Fund was developed for the purpose of improving the effectiveness and efficiency of drought risk management systems in Kenya as well as to provide a common basket of emergency funds for drought risk management.||Drought Emergency Fund was established through the Senate bill that was sponsored by a member of PPG and passed.||•National Drought Emergency Fund reflects a shift in Government policy whereby the focus is on drought risk management.
+|The Public Finance Management (National Drought Emergency Fund) Regulations, 2018||The National Drought Emergency Fund was developed for the purpose of improving the effectiveness and efficiency of drought risk management systems in Kenya as well as to provide a common basket of emergency funds for drought risk management.||Drought Emergency Fund was established through the Senate bill that was sponsored by a member of PPG and passed.||•National Drought Emergency Fund reflects a shift in Government policy whereby the focus is on drought risk management.

 •Creating a fund for drought shows that the Government has taken the action early to protect the lives and livelihoods of its population and avoid the high cost of emergency response.

 •Regulation for operation and management of the Fund has been developed.